exercism/julia/concepts/linear-equation-solving/about.md

 In general, an `n×n` matrix will have `n` eigenvalues, though not always _distinct_ values.
 Think of them as the roots of an `n`th-order polynomial (called the [characteristic polynomial][wiki-char-poly]), which can be repeated, and are often complex even for a real-valued matrix.

+Each eigenvector represents a direction, and any scalar multiple is also a valid eigenvector.
+For convenience in further calculations, Julia returns unit vectors with a [norm][wiki-norm] of 1.

 ### Applications